-COPD, also referred to as emphysema or chronic bronchitis, is a chronic condition in which the airways of a person’s lungs thicken and become inflamed, making it harder for oxygen to reach body tissue.
+COPD, also referred to as emphysema or chronic bronchitis, is a condition in which the airways of a person’s lungs thicken and become inflamed, making it harder for oxygen to reach body tissue.
 COPD is preventable, since it is usually caused by exposure to aerosolized irritants, such as smoking or air pollution, over a long period of time.

 How is it diagnosed?

 Like many other preventable conditions, early detection is key for successful treatment of COPD.
 The most common symptoms of COPD are shortness of breath when doing everyday activities, a lingering cough, and wheezing.
 If you experience any of these symptoms, talk your doctor right away.